-What is "critical race theory," and why has it come under fire?
+What is "critical race theory," or CRT, and why has it come under fire?

-Critical race theory, or CRT, is an academic and legal framework focused on how systemic racism-is-deeply-ingrained-in-and-shapes-American-society.
-The term "critical race theory" has been co-opted by opponents as a catch-all term to apply broadly to classroom discussions about race and racism, gender identity, sexuality, and sexism.
-At their core, anti "CRT" laws are thinly veiled attempts to silence discussions of race, gender, and sexuality amongst students and educators.
+A: Critical race theory, or CRT, is a framework developed by legal academics that is focused on how racism is deeply ingrained in and shapes American institutions and society.
+The term "critical race theory" has been co-opted by conservative activists as a catch-all term to apply broadly to progressive ideas about race and racism, gender identity, sexuality, and sexism.
+At their core, anti-CRT laws are thinly veiled attempts to silence disfavored views about race, gender, and sexuality amongst students and educators.
 These laws suppress free speech and deny people the right to an accurate, complete, and inclusive learning environment.

-ls banning books a violation of the First Amendment?
+Is banning books a violation of the First Amendment?

-Yes.
 The First Amendment protects our right to receive information and share ideas free from viewpoint-based censorship.
-The government can't ban books just because it dislikes the ideas contained in those books, nor may it do so for partisan, political, or viewpoint-based reasons.
+The government can't ban books in public schools or libraries just because it dislikes the ideas contained in those books, nor may it do so for partisan, political, or viewpoint-based reasons.
 That is a violation of the First Amendment.

-How is banning books and classroom censorship a racial justice issue?
+How are banning books in schools and libraries, and classroom censorship racial justice issues?

-The majority of recent book ban challenges target books by Black and LGBTQ authors.
-These books are being targeted because they specifically discuss race, gender, and/or sexual identity from the viewpoint of an author or character who is a person of color, Black, an immigrant, queer, or otherwise from a marginalized community.
+A: The majority of recent book bans target books by Black and LGBTQ authors.
+These books are being targeted because they specifically discuss race, gender, and/or sexual identity from the viewpoint of an author or character who is a person of color, an immigrant, queer, or otherwise from a marginalized community.